baltimorecounty/baltimorecountymd.gov-assets/js/README.md

 * [jQuery](https://jquery.com/)

-## List Filter
+## Content Filter
-Filters unordered lists that are broken into sections.
+Filters unordered lists that are broken into sections or tables.

 ### Usage
 **Note:** You will need to use content inclusions for both the `<form>` tag and the `<script>` tag.
 Everything else can be directly on the page.

-#### HTML for the form, error message, and filterable content.
+#### HTML for the form, error message, and filterable content required for filtering a list.
 ```html
 <form class="bc-filter-form">
     <label for="filter">Filter: Enter topic or keyword to filter content.</label>